 Are there bypasses that can be taken to avoid difficult spots?

 No, there are no bypasses; moreover, vehicles cannot pull off the road more than 25ft. from the center of the trail.
 If you are stopping to eat, swim, check your vehicle, etc., pull off just enough so another vehicle can get around you.

 Can I have a friend or family member check in for me?

 No. The driver of each registered vehicle and all passengers in said vehicle MUST BE PRESENT AT CHECK IN.
 All signatures need to be on the Release of Liability waiver and the Covid Release Agreement.
 These MUST be returned to our office prior to the day of check in.
 No admission tickets, vehicle stickers, or wristbands will be given without all signatures.
 NO EXCEPTIONS!

 What type of rest-room facilities do you have?

 There are port-a-potties at the Loon Lake Dam when you start the trip and a few scattered along the trail.
 Once you get in to Rubicon Springs Campground, there are several port-a-potties in camp.
 Participants can also bring their own bucket toilets (must pack out on own – no dumping) and PETT toilet systems

 What kind of weather can I expect on the Rubicon?

 The weather is unpredictable in the Sierra Nevada Mountains.
 No matter how warm it may be by day, the nights can get cold and thundershowers are not an uncommon occurrence.
 Pack for warm and cold weather and bring an extra pair of shoes.
+Be prepared.